Visit VeloViewer for more great data visualisations and stats of YOUR Strava activity and segments.

 Terry J - @Sarah - yes.
 It wasn't really extreme, apart from being extremely long.
 I was going to cycle on Tuesday but decided to let the back of the knee soreness heal itself properly.
 On Friday I'm going away for 4 days (no bike), so I'll be having an enforced break then too.
 Everesting was fun, and surprisingly social.

-Jeremy "Goose" O - I am hopeful that The Decimator will look kindly upon these exploits.
+Jeremy "Francesco Raccosta" O - I am hopeful that The Decimator will look kindly upon these exploits.